 The “Unione dei Comuni Trasimeno” was created by the 8 Municipalities of the Trasimeno lake area (Castiglione del Lago, Città della Pieve, Magione, Paciano, Panicale, Passignano, Piegaro e Tuoro) aims to develop synergies and cooperations between the Public Admninistrations ( Municipalities, Province, Regional Government), the Economic entrepreneurs and the non profit sector to implement the EC Integrated Territorial Investment (ITI).
 The natural capital and the cultural and historical heritages are the strategical resources to be valorised towards the sustainable and resilient development of the area.
 The UCT will improve and innovate all public services for the citizens and entrepreneurs, based on processes of co-construction (e.g. agenda-building and policy inputs, co-evaluation, co-funding) and co-production (e.g. citizen science), focusing on agriculture, tourism, handcraft, social innovation sectors and digital agenda implementation as well as to support the start-ups development.

-WP1: project management :as partner UCT will support the project leader to achieve the expected results and to guarantee the management.
+WP1: project management: as a partner UCT supports the project leader to achieve the expected results and to guarantee the management.

-WP2 : describing the local situation of the farmers and identifying the most relevant farmers business models (agriculture, tourism, handcraft), aiming to focus the suitable benchmark criteria to assess the existing supply/value-chains.
+WP2: describing the local situation of the farmers and identifying the most relevant farmers’ business models (agriculture, tourism, rural tourism, fishing, handcraft), aiming to focus the suitable benchmark criteria to assess the existing supply/value-chains.

 WP3: support the partnership to define the Living lab concept for the Trasimeno rural area, identifying the framework condition to implement it / integrate it.

-WP5: Selection of the pilot actions in the Trasimeno area to be implemented, using the living lab and RECLILAB concepts, as well as the support for the impacts assessment.
+WP5: Selection of the pilot actions in the Trasimeno area to be implemented, using the living lab and RAIN concepts, as well as the support for the assessment of the impacts.

-WP6: involving the pilot (agriculture, tourism, handcraft) SMAEs to actively participate to the RECLILAB Entrepreneurial Community.
+WP6: involving the pilot (agriculture, tourism, handcraft) SMEs to actively participate in the RECLILAB Entrepreneurial Community.